 A systematic analysis of 240 causes of death in 2013 revealed that parasitic diseases were responsible for more than one million deaths.
 The vast majority of these fatalities resulted from protozoan infections presenting with neurological sequelae.
 In the absence of a vaccine, development of effective therapies is essential to improving global public health.
 In 2015, an intriguing strategy to prevent cerebral malaria was proposed by Gordon et al. 2015 mBio, 6:e00625.
 Their study suggested that inhibition of the mammalian target of rapamycin prevented experimental cerebral malaria by blocking the damage to the blood brain barrier and stopping the accumulation of parasitized red blood cells and T cells in the brain.
 Here, we hypothesize that the same therapeutic strategy could be adopted for other protozoan infections with a brain tropism, to prevent cerebral parasitosis by limiting pathogen replication and preventing immune mediated destruction of brain tissue.

-Joss, TV, Burke, CM, Hudson, BJ, Darling, AE, Forer, M, Alber, DG, Charles, IG & Stow, NW 2016, 'Bacterial Communities Vary between Sinuses in Chronic Rhinosinusitis Patients.', Frontiers in Microbiology, vol. 6, pp. 1-11.View/Download from: UTS OPUS or Publisher's site
+Joss, TV, Burke, CM, Hudson, BJ, Darling, AE, Forer, M, Alber, DG, Charles, IG & Stow, NW 2016, 'Bacterial Communities Vary between Sinuses in Chronic Rhinosinusitis Patients.', Frontiers in Microbiology, vol. 6, pp. 1-11.View/Download from: Publisher's site

 Chronic rhinosinusitis (CRS) is a common and potentially debilitating disease characterized by inflammation of the sinus mucosa for longer than 12 weeks.
 Bacterial colonization of the sinuses and its role in the pathogenesis of this disease is an ongoing area of research.
 Recent advances in culture-independent molecular techniques for bacterial identification have the potential to provide a more accurate and complete assessment of the sinus microbiome, however there is little concordance in results between studies, possibly due to differences in the sampling location and techniques.
 This study aimed to determine whether the microbial communities from one sinus could be considered representative of all sinuses, and examine differences between two commonly used methods for sample collection, swabs, and tissue biopsies.
 High-throughput DNA sequencing of the bacterial 16S rRNA gene was applied to both swab and tissue samples from multiple sinuses of 19 patients undergoing surgery for treatment of CRS.
 Results from swabs and tissue biopsies showed a high degree of similarity, indicating that swabbing is sufficient to recover the microbial community from the sinuses.
 Microbial communities from different sinuses within individual patients differed to varying degrees, demonstrating that it is possible for distinct microbiomes to exist simultaneously in different sinuses of the same patient.
 The sequencing results correlated well with culture-based pathogen identification conducted in parallel, although the culturing missed many species detected by sequencing.
 This finding has implications for future research into the sinus microbiome, which should take this heterogeneity into account by sampling patients from more than one sinus.

-Lu, J, Turnbull, L, Burke, CM, Liu, MY, Carter, DA, Schlothauer, RC, Whitchurch, CB & Harry, L 2014, 'Manuka-type honeys can eradicate biofilms produced by Staphylococcus aureus strains with different biofilm-forming abilities', PeerJ, vol. 2.View/Download from: UTS OPUS or Publisher's site
+Lu, J, Turnbull, L, Burke, CM, Liu, MY, Carter, DA, Schlothauer, RC, Whitchurch, CB & Harry, L 2014, 'Manuka-type honeys can eradicate biofilms produced by Staphylococcus aureus strains with different biofilm-forming abilities', PeerJ, vol. 2.View/Download from: Publisher's site

 Chronic wounds are a major global health problem.
 Their management is difficult and costly, and the development of antibiotic resistance by both planktonic and biofilm-associated bacteria necessitates the use of alternative wound treatments.
 Honey is now being revisited as an alternative treatment due to its broad-spectrum antibacterial activity and the inability of bacteria to develop resistance to it.
 Many previous antibacterial studies have used honeys that are not well characterized, even in terms of quantifying the levels of the major antibacterial components present, making it difficult to build an evidence base for the efficacy of honey as an antibiofilm agent in chronic wound treatment.
 Here we show that a range of well-characterized New Zealand manuka-type honeys, in which two principle antibacterial components, methylglyoxal and hydrogen peroxide, were quantified, can eradicate biofilms of a range of Staphylococcus aureus strains that differ widely in their biofilm-forming abilities.
 Using crystal violet and viability assays, along with confocal laser scanning imaging, we demonstrate that in all S. aureus strains, including methicillin-resistant strains, the manuka-type honeys showed significantly higher anti-biofilm activity than clover honey and an isotonic sugar solution.
 We observed higher anti-biofilm activity as the proportion of manuka-derived honey, and thus methylglyoxal, in a honey blend increased.
 However, methylglyoxal on its own, or with sugar, was not able to effectively eradicate S. aureus biofilms.
 We also demonstrate that honey was able to penetrate through the biofilm matrix and kill the embedded cells in some cases.
 As has been reported for antibiotics, sub-inhibitory concentrations of honey improved biofilm formation by some S. aureus strains, however, biofilm cell suspensions recovered after honey treatment did not develop resistance towards manuka-type honeys.
 New Zealand manuka-type honeys, at the concentrations they can be applie...